VUEngine/VUEngine-Studio-Documentation/user-guide/building.md

 The Action Button Bar (**A**) in the top right of the application allow you to quickly start a build, run or flash a game, or clean the build cache.
 You'll also be able to see the progress of builds or flash cart writes on the respective buttons.

 If you click on **Run** or **Flash** without a ROM being built yet, a build will start and the respective action will be queued and executed once the build is completed.
 Click the button again to unqueue.
 Click the other button, respectively, to queue/unqueue that action as well.
+Clicking the Build button while a build is running toggles the Build Panel.

-Click the **Clean** button to delete the build cache for the current mode (the `build/{mode}` folder).
+Click the **Clean** button to delete the build cache for the current mode.

+The progress bar on the **Build** button will turn yellow once a warning occured.
+It will be colored red if a build failed.

 Keyboard shortcuts: